-NPPF 2023 paragraphs 152-154 make it clear that all communities are responsible for reducing emissions as part of the necessary approach to mitigating and adapting to climate change.
-Residents of Babworth Parish wish to play their part, but at a scale appropriate to the landscape sensitivity of the Plan Area.
+Residents of Babworth Parish wish to play their part in reducing emissions, but at a scale appropriate to the landscape sensitivity of the Plan Area.
 The impact of wind generation infrastructure on communities has been recognised by the government: a Ministerial Statement (18 June 2015) says that suitable areas for wind energy development must be identified in local plans and that any such developments must have the support of local communities.
-The current Local Plan's supporting documentation included a Renewable and Low Carbon Energy Study (2010), but this may now be out of date because of subsequent developments and technological advances, while at the time of writing (July 2023) the Local Plan (2020-2038) intentionally does not refer to any evidence-based documentation identifying and mapping areas suitable for turbine (or solar PV) infrastructure developments across the District or, specifically, in Babworth Parish.
+The Bassetlaw Local Plan (2020-2038) intentionally does not refer to any evidence-based documentation identifying and mapping areas suitable for turbine (or solar PV) infrastructure developments across the District or, specifically, in Babworth Parish.

-This Neighbourhood Plan's Policy ENV 9 is in general conformity with Bassetlaw District Council's current Local Plan Policy DM10, but in the absence of up-to-date BDC landscape sensitivity or renewables suitability assessments it takes its guidance on site-specific wind and solar energy generation infrastructure sensitivity/suitability and therefore on locally-acceptable locations from the 2010 Study and from the descriptions and assessments of the adverse effects of drivers of change in the Natural England National Character Area Profile 49 Sherwood.
+In the absence of up-to-date BDC landscape sensitivity or renewables suitability assessments, the Neighbourhood Plan's Policy ENV 9 takes its guidance on site-specific wind and solar energy generation infrastructure sensitivity/suitability and therefore on locally acceptable locations from the descriptions and assessments of the adverse effects of drivers of change in the Natural England National Character Area Profile 49 Sherwood.

-POLICY ENV 9: RENEWABLE ENERGY GENERATION INFRASTRUCTURE - Proposals for wind and solar generation infrastructure of up to five turbines, maximum tip height 50m, and/or one solar array up to 40 ha will be supported, subject to avoidance or mitigation of harmful effects on environment and amenity, including views, footpaths, biodiversity, historic environment and noise.
+POLICY ENV 8: RENEWABLE ENERGY GENERATION INFRASTRUCTURE - Proposals for wind and solar generation infrastructure of up to five turbines, maximum tip height 50m, and/or one solar array up to 40 ha will be supported, subject to avoidance or mitigation of harmful effects on environment and amenity, including views, footpaths, biodiversity, historic environment and noise.